adzierzanowski/intel8080/README.md

     $ i8080emu program.bin

 To suppress any output not coming from the assembled program itself, use `-q` switch.

-To print all register values upon every instruction executed, use `-v` switch.
+To print all register values upon every instruction execution, use `-v` switch.

 # Building